 Young Artist Opportunities

-Inspiring young artists ensures both a greater commitment to creativity and community that has a lifelong impact.
+Inspiring young artists ensures a greater commitment to creativity and community that has a lifelong impact.
 We encourage area teens to express themselves through our youth programs.
-Toledo's teens need access to arts and creative opportunity maybe now more than ever.
+Toledo's teens need access to arts and creative opportunity now more than ever.
 For more than 30 years our programs have inspired thousands of Toledo youth to explore their individuality while working as a team to change their city for the better and to develop more fully into thoughtful and responsible citizens.
-Our YAAW and Congressional alumni can be found all over the world and all over Toledo making a difference.
+Our YAAW and Congressional alumni can be found all over Toledo and the world making a difference.

 Apply to be a YAAW apprentice